Updated for 2023-2024

 Another cheap way to travel is to participate in a volunteer program.
 For example, Volunteering Solutions (VolSol), one of the world’s most trusted and affordable volunteer abroad organizations, offer 9 different volunteer projects in Thailand at their Chiang Rai and Hua Hin locations.
 Their volunteer projects start at just $20 per day and include room and board!
-Another volunteer organization, GoEco, also offers a variety of service opportunities in Thailand, such as a childcare program in Pathum Thani.
+Another volunteer organization, GoEco, also offers a variety of service opportunities in Thailand, such as a childcare program in Chang Mai.
 Or, if you want to experience the beauty of Thailand’s jungles and save wildlife, Volunteering Solutions has an elephant camp project in Surin worth considering.
 VolSol’s volunteer projects are affordably priced, starting at just $200 per week.

 Ready for more advice on how you can visit Thailand for cheap?
 From finding low-priced flights to intern abroad options, we discuss it all here.